First day? Welcome!

 Criteria for The Princeton Review's "Green Rating"

-The Princeton Review tallied the "Green Rating "scores based on data it obtained in 2011-2012 from the colleges in response to an institutional survey.
-The survey included questions asking the schools to report:
+The Princeton Review tallied its "Green Rating" scores based on data it obtained from the colleges in response to a 2013-14 institutional survey that asked:

 1) The percentage of food expenditures that goes toward local, organic or otherwise environmentally preferable food